Carol Alonso: Early life and education

 Carol Travis Alonso was born in Montreal, Quebec, on December 5, 1941, just two days before the attack on Pearl Harbor.
 Her parents, Clifford Fergus Travis and Margaret Torrence Grafton Travis, had emigrated to Canada as children from England and Scotland respectively.
 Alonso grew up in Canada, living in Montreal, Merrickville (a small northern town on the Rideau River in Ontario), Hamilton, Toronto, Brantford, and Port Dover on Lake Erie.

 In 1952 Alonso's parents moved their family aboard Romana, a 52-foot old-style yacht moored in Port Dover.
-Her father, a self-made engineering designer from an English seafaring family, had always dreamed of living on a boat.
-For the next 6 years she would live on the yacht, rowing their dinghy Little Toot across the water to walk to school.
-Hard winters of maintaining a wooden boat in thick ice, along with her father's good job offer from General Electric Company, prompted the family to move to the United States in 1954 when Alonso was 13 years old.
-They sailed Romana to Erie, Pennsylvania, and later lived there on a 65-foot classic yacht named Water Sprite.
-From these years Alonso developed a lifelong love of sailing.
-She attended East High School, where she studied hard on her own and learned self-reliance.
+Her father was an engineer.
+She attended East High School.

-In 1959 Alonso proudly became a United States citizen at Erie County Courthouse.
+In 1959 Alonso became a United States citizen at Erie County Courthouse.
 She graduated valedictorian of her high school class in 1959, having earned a Merit Scholarship used to attend a fine liberal arts school, Allegheny College, in Meadville, Pennsylvania.
 She was the first member of her family to go to college.
-In 1957 the Russians launched the first satellite Sputnik, and from the after-deck of her boat home Alonso watched it traversing the night sky.
-The space race was on.
-This inspired Alonso to become a scientist.
 At Allegheny she carried a double major in physics and mathematics with a minor in art.
 She was inducted to Phi Beta Kappa as a junior in 1962, and won the Academic Prize when graduating with honors from Allegheny in 1963.

 From 1963 through 1965, Alonso studied biophysics at Bryn Mawr College, where she researched the effect of x-radiation on the transmission of action potentials through live axons in crayfish.
 Her thesis resulted in an M.S. degree in BioPhysics.